stevelukis/cgtnfeed/README.md

-# CGTN Web Scrapper
+# cgtn-feed
+A python package which collects information from CGTN (China Global TV Network)

+## Background
 CGTN is a international media from China.
-Their website is very slow and laggy.
+Their website is very slow.
 It is probably because the servers are in China, there are a lot of animations on their website, and the size of the image is very large.

 This project is a web scrapper that will collect important information from the website